PanchoG17/realtime-chat/readme.md

-# Junco Films Real-Time Chat with WebSockets and Redis
+# Real-Time Chat with WebSockets and Redis

 Welcome to the **Real-Time Chat** project!.
 This project provides a real-time chat system using WebSockets technology with Django Channels and Redis for managing channels.